shuhei/knowledge/aws.md

   - Classic ELB: Configurable
 - Access log is opt-in.
   - To find load balancer 5xx: `grep ' 5[0-9]\{2\} - ' ${log_file}`

+### Auto Scaling Group

+- To manually scale up an ASG and leave it for a while, update its "Minimum" and "Desired" instance counts.

 ## CloudTrail